mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_05/instructions.md

   }
 ```

-In the next step, we will put all together and render a Flutter screen based on this `Either` type;
+In the next step, you will put all together and render a Flutter screen based on this `Either` type;